What is the Debt Service Reserve Account (DSRA)?

 The Debt Service Reserve Account acts as a safety measure to ensure that the necessary payments to lenders can be met.
 It is an important part of project financing and is commonly used to ensure the borrower gets the flexibility to resolve problems or restructure their debt during times where the debt service coverage ratio is below 1.
 The DSRA can be very important to lenders who are worried about borrowers defaulting on payments.

-- The Debt Service Reserve Account is a reserve used to make debt repayments when the cash flow available to service debt is too low.
+- The Debt Service Reserve Account (DSRA) is a reserve used to make debt repayments when the cash flow available to service debt is too low.

 - The DSRA is a safety measure that gives the borrower time to deal with a lack of cash flow available to service debt and prevents them from defaulting.